-1. Last week the St. Petersburg pier jury selected the "Lens" as the top pier design to replace the existing pier.
+1. Last week the St. Petersburg as the top pier design to replace the existing pier.
 Today, Mayor Bill Foster and members of the city council will hold a workshop about the jury's decision and whether or not to move forward with the process.
 The first reading of staff's approval is set for Feb.

 2. A staple of live music in St. Pete has seemingly been a trip from G. Love each year.
 On Friday at Jannus Live, G. Love & Special Sauce will be jamming out on the stage.
 Gates open at 8 p.m.
 Tickets are $26.
 According to the Jannus website, "G. Love has enchanted the courtyard so many times with his easy-funky blend of hip-hop and blues that we’ve lost count."

-3. The city of St. Petersburg is exploring the possibility of setting of a foreclosure registry of all city foreclosed properties.
+3. The city of St. Petersburg is exploring the possibility of setting of of all city foreclosed properties.
 A foreclosure registry would help track those responsible for empty and abandoned properties.
 Another idea for cleaning up problem properties is a Top 10 list of the worst code violators.

 4. Do you subscribe to the Old Northeast Patch Newsletter?
 Each morning we'll send you an email with the top local stories straight to your inbox.
 Not signed up?
 Scroll to the bottom of any page on Patch, click "newsletters" beneath the "goodies" title.
 Then, enter your email address to receive the Patch newsletter.